 Deferred Investments under the EID Program.
-Amounts deferred under the EID Program may be invested in the following phantom investment alternatives (12-month investment returns, as of December 31, 2021, are shown in parentheses):
+Amounts deferred under the EID Program may be invested in the following phantom investment alternatives (12-month investment returns, as of December 31, 2022, are shown in parentheses):

 - YUM!
-Stock Fund (30.05%)
+Stock Fund (-6.06%\)

 - YUM!
-Matching Stock Fund (30.05%)
+Matching Stock Fund (-6.06%\)

-- S&P 500 Index Fund (28.60%).
+- S&P 500 Index Fund (-18.11%)

-- Bond Market Index Fund (-1.69%)
+- Bond Market Index Fund (-13.13%)

-- Stable Value Fund (1.30%)
+- Stable Value Fund (1.69%)

 All of the phantom investment alternatives offered under the EID Program are designed to match the performance of actual investments; that is, they provide market rate returns and do not provide for preferential earnings.
 The S&P 500 index fund, bond market index fund and stable value fund are designed to track the investment return of like-named funds offered under the Company's 401(k) Plan.
 The YUM!
 Stock Fund and YUM!
 Matching Stock Fund track the investment return of the Company's common stock.
 Participants may transfer funds between the investment alternatives on a quarterly basis except (1) funds invested in the YUM!
 Stock Fund or YUM!
 Matching Stock Fund may not be transferred once invested in these funds and (2) a participant may only elect to invest into the YUM!
 Matching Stock Fund at the time the annual incentive deferral election is made.
 In the case of the Matching Stock Fund, participants who defer their annual incentive into this fund acquire additional phantom shares (RSUs) equal to 33% of the RSUs received with respect to the deferral of their annual incentive into the YUM!
-Matching Stock Fund (the additional RSUs are referred to as "matching contributions").
-The RSUs attributable to the matching contributions are allocated on the same day the RSUs attributable to the annual incentive are allocated, which is the same day we make our annual stock appreciation right grants.
-Eligible amounts attributable to the matching contribution under the YUM!
-Matching Stock Fund are included in column (c) below as contributions by the Company (and represent amounts actually credited to the NEO's account during 2021).
+Matching Stock appreciation right grants.
+Eligible amounts attributable to the matching contributions are allocated on the same day the RSUs attributable to the annual incentive are allocated, which is the same day we make our annual stock appreciation right grants.
+Eligible amounts attributable to the matching contributions by the Company (and represent amounts actually credited to the NEO's account during 2022).